 “They have a well-rounded skill set and even if the fight goes to another realm of MMA, from standing up, to ground, to jiu-jitsu, everyone is tough in each one,” Alvarez said.
 “They’re well versed, to the point where they can hang with some of the toughest guys in the world in any aspect of the sport.
 And I don’t think [McGregor] can, from what I’ve seen.”

 “The conditioning aspect is just not a good level of conditioning,” the lightweight champ said.
-“The last Nate Diaz fight was a very big eye-opener for me.”Check out our latest podcast episode featuring David St. Martin and lots of Halloween talk.
+“The last Nate Diaz fight was a very big eye-opener for me.”Check out our latest podcast episode featuring a conversation with Cortney Casey.